jdobbs34/SBA.307/README.md

-** My Favorite Recipes – A Simple Culinary Site
+# My Favorite Recipes – A Simple Culinary Site

-HTML
+## Languages
-CSS
+HTML, CSS

-Pexels
+## Pexels
 Burger jpg is from [pexels.com.](https://www.pexels.com/photo/fries-and-burger-on-plate-70497/)

-Giphy
+## Giphy -
-cat-chef is from [giphy.com.]https://giphy.com/gifs/eating-cooking-lunch-zJfFwrYmAz8G1Vg0Wq
+Cat-chef is from [giphy.com.]https://giphy.com/gifs/eating-cooking-lunch-zJfFwrYmAz8G1Vg0Wq

-and Cook Wok was from [giphy.com.](https://giphy.com/search/cook-wok)
+Cook Wok was from [giphy.com.]https://giphy.com/gifs/meme-cook-cookin-M6bJf9VBmrN1qTtPyL

+## Recipes Site
-got my recipe from https://www.ihearteating.com/easiest-chocolate-chip-cookie-recipe/
+Got my recipe from https://www.ihearteating.com/easiest-chocolate-chip-cookie-recipe/

-RRecipes Site
+## About
 Website is about food and cooking made of 3 pages.
 The home page talks about why creator enjoys cooking then presents some funny gifs and pictures.
 Then he speak about the purpose of his page which is to create a community of people sharing their recipes.